 The first step, avoidance, involves the prevention of impacts, either by choosing an alternate project, alternate design or alternate site for development.
 It is the first and best choice of mitigation alternatives.
-Because it involves prevention, the decision to avoid a high value area or to redesign a project so that it does not affect a high value area must be taken very early in the planning process.
+Because it involves prevention, the decision to avoid a high value area or to redesign a project so that it does not affect a high value area must be taken very early in the planning process and is advisable as part of a real estate transaction.
 It may be the most efficient, cost effective way of conserving important habitats because it does not involve minimization, compensation or monitoring costs.
 Avoidance may include a decision of not to proceed with the project due to the fish habitat values that are present.